 History Curriculum Intent Statement

-A high-quality history education should enable all pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It should inspire pupils’ curiosity to research the past and understand how it forms the future.
-Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+A high-quality history education should enable all pupils gain a coherent knowledge and understanding of the past both in Britain and the wider world.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 To develop their own strong moral compass for the future by learning from the mistakes of the past.